Duke of Hamilton: Lairds of Cadzow

 Gilbert de Hameldun is recorded as witnessing a charter confirming the gift of the church at Cragyn to the Abbey of Paisley in 1271.
 His ancestry is uncertain but he may have been the son of William de Hamilton (third son of Robert de Beaumont, 3rd Earl of Leicester) and Mary of Strathearn.
 Gilbert de Hameldun married Isabella Randolph, daughter of Thomas Randolph of Strathdon, Chamberlain of Scotland.
 His heir was Walter fitz Gilbert.
 He was governor of Bothwell Castle for the English Crown during the First War of Scottish Independence.
 Following the Battle of Bannockburn in 1314, he gave refuge to the Earl of Hertford and other escapees, only to deliver them and Bothwell up to Edward Bruce.
 He then became a Bruce partisan.
 Sometime between 1315 and 1329, Robert the Bruce knighted him and granted him lands in Renfrewshire and the Lothians and Cadzow (present day Hamilton in Lanarkshire), including Cadzow Castle.
 The lands had previously belonged to John Comyn, who was murdered by Robert the Bruce.

-The 1st laird of Cadzow was succeeded as 2nd laird by his son Sir David fitz Walter.
+The 1st laird of Cadzow was succeeded as the 2nd laird by his son Sir David fitz Walter.
 He was a supporter of King David II and fought at the Battle of Neville's Cross (Battle of Durham) where he was captured along with the King.
 His son David Hamilton, the 3rd laird, was the first to establish Hamilton as the family name.
-David Hamilton's son Sir John Hamilton became the 4th laird and was in turn succeeded as 5th laird by his son James Hamilton.
+David Hamilton's son Sir John Hamilton became the 4th laird and was, in turn, succeeded as the 5th laird by his son James Hamilton.